pchab/AndroidRTC/README.md

 - an Android client for [ProjectRTC](https://github.com/pchab/ProjectRTC)

-This client can stream its back cam to multiple peers :
+## How to

 - Launch the app
-- Share your stream
+- Choose your config and share your stream
+- If you chose to make a private stream, only those who have the correct link will see the stream
-- OR Go to 54.214.218.3:3000 in a (Chrome) browser and choose the "android_test" stream
+- If you chose to make a public stream, the stream will be visible at 54.214.218.3:3000

 If you can't compile it yet, you can still download the apk [here](https://github.com/pchab/ProjectRTC/raw/master/AndroidRTC.apk).